yamin-shihab/study-notes/grade-7/math.md

 ## Equations

-+ Equations can be represented using number tiles by using a long tile as an x tile. (a long x tile and 3 negative white tiles = 4 positive black tiles, means x - 3 = 4)
++ Equations can be represented using number tiles by using a long tile as an x tile. (one long x tile and 3 negative white tiles = 4 positive black tiles, means x - 3 = 4)
     + This makes two expressions on either side of the equation.
 + To solve an equation using number tiles, all tiles on the side with the x tile must be removed by making zero tiles, so that the x can be isolated.
     + Add the opposite of the tiles of the side, then add the same to the other side. (to solve: a long x tile with 2 positive black tiles = 6 negative white tiles, add 2 negative white tiles to make all the tiles on the left zero pairs, while increasing the right side to -8, making x = -8)